After ISIS, Iraq needs $88.2 billion to rebuild

 Seven governorates in northern and eastern Iraq suffered $46 billion in damage, said the minister's statement.
 Recovery money would also be needed for the security sector, which requires $14 billion, as well the banking sector, which lost $10 billion in cash assets, according to the minister.

 Iraq declared victory over ISIS in December 2017, three years after the group seized large parts of Iraq and Syria and created a self-proclaimed caliphate.

-Hundreds of people are believed to have died in the battles to recapture ISIS-held territory.
+It's difficult to know exactly how many people were killed in the long campaign to oust the militants.

+Foreign Minister Ibrahim al-Jaafari on Tuesday gave an estimate of 18,000 killed and 36,000 others wounded by ISIS or in the battle to eradicate the terror group.
+But that number may well be low.

 In Mosul alone, nearly 900,000 people were displaced from their homes.